gruns/blagoblag/content/blog/2014/sep/21/west-wing-revisited.rst

 * Anything in any of the character's personal lives (except where explicitly shown to be in the media)

-From behind the scenes the Barlet White House looks pretty great, how does it stand up to this challenge?
+From behind the scenes the Bartlet White House looks pretty great, how does it stand up to this challenge?
 I'll attempt to go through the entire seven seasons, probably at a pace of a few episodes a week.